This document walks you through the process of configuring permissions for reports generated in Checkbox.

 Every Checkbox report has its own permission settings, which control who can view/edit/administer the report.

 Report permissions are configured within the Report Manager.
 From the Survey Manager view, select the survey you wish to configure report permissions for in order to expand its dashboard.
-Then, click Analyze and select Summary Reports to enter the Report Manager.
+Then, click Analyze -> Reports -> Manage Reports to enter the Report Manager.

 Once in the Report Manager, select desired report and click edit to open the report editor.

 From the report editor, expand Settings and select Permissions.

 A report ACL allows you to control which users/groups have permission to:

 - Administer the report

 - Edit the report

 When you open the report ACL, you will be looking at the Access List tab by default.
 This view shows you who is already included on the ACL (left-hand panel) and what their permission settings are (right-hand panel).